Blog

 Lets get started…

-The Evolutionary Journey of ISDN
+The Evolutionary Journey Of ISDN

 ISDN emerged as a solution to address the shortcomings of analog phone networks, which were plagued by frequent failures and unreliability when it came to long distance connections.
 In the 1960s, a shift towards a packet-based, digital switching system began to take place.